MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/get-started-with-1709.md

 ## Additional information about this release
 To get a comprehensive view of the key facts about Windows Server, version 1709, you should also review these topics prior to installing it:

 - What hardware is needed to run it?
-See [System Requirements](system-requirements.md)
+See [System requirements](system-requirements.md)
-- What new features and functionality has been added?
-See [whatsnew]
+- What new features and functionality have been added?
+See [What's New in Windows Server version 1709](whats-new-in-windows-server-1709.md)
 - What has been removed?
 See [Features Removed]
 - What issues need to be worked around?
-See [relnotes]
+See [Release notes--Important issues in Windows Server, version 1709](server-1709-relnotes.md)

 ## Where to obtain Windows Server, version 1709